syncfusion-content/xamarin-docs/Xamarin/SfTreeView/MVVM.md

 ## Checkbox items binding in MVVM

-SfTreeView exposes a collection of all checked items.
-You can select the items while loading.
-To implement check box in tree view, refer to [Checkbox](https://help.syncfusion.com/xamarin/sftreeview/checkbox);
+SfTreeView allows to acheieve the `CheckedItems` in MVVM patern.
+You can check multiple items through binding the [CheckedItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckedItems.html) property from view model with `ObservableCollection<object>` type.

 N> It is only applicable for bound mode cases.